CosmWasm/docs-deprecated/docs/intro/actor.md

 sidebar_label: Actor Model
 ---

 The [actor model](https://en.wikipedia.org/wiki/Actor_model) is a design pattern, often used in to build reliable, distributed systems.
-The fundamental points, in my eyes, are that each `Actor` has exclusive access to it's own internal state, and that `Actors` cannot call each other directly, only dispatch messages over some `Dispatcher` (that maintains the state of the system and can map addresses to code and storage).
+The fundamental points, in my opinion, are that each `Actor` has exclusive access to its own internal state, and that `Actors` cannot call each other directly, only dispatch messages over some `Dispatcher` (that maintains the state of the system and can map addresses to code and storage).
 Fundamentally the `Actor` pattern can be encapsulated in such an interface:

 ```go
 type Actor interface {